nmslib/nmslib/README.md

 Then, type:
 make

 Examples of using the software can be found in sample_scripts.
-A good starting point is a script sample_scripts/sample_run.sh
+A good starting point is a script sample_scripts/sample_run.sh.
+This script uses small data sets stored in this repository.
+The complete data set can be obtained as follows:

-Sample scipts to tune the decision function for the VP-tree are in sample_scripts/nips2013/tunning
-In addition, the directory sample_scripts contains the full set of scripts that can be used to re-produce our NIPS'13 and SISAP'13 results.
-This includes the software to generate plots.
-To generate plots one needs Python, Latex, and PGF.
+1. Download Cayton data using data/download_cayton.sh
+2. The colors data set is stored in this repository (the file data/colors112.txt).
+3. Generate a 64-dimensional data set, where each coordinate is a uniform number sampled from [0,1]:

+data/genunif.py -d 64 -n 500000 -o unif64.txt

+Then, copy all the data to some directory X and set the environment variable:

+export DATA_DIR=[path to the directory with data files]

 We use the data set created by Lawerence Cayton (lcayton.com).
-See, the download script in the data directory.
 If you use this data, please, consider citing:

 @inproceedings{cayton:2008,
-&nbsp;&nbsp;title={Fast nearest neighbor retrieval for bregman divergences},
+    title={Fast nearest neighbor retrieval for bregman divergences},
-&nbsp;&nbsp;author={Cayton, Lawrence},
+    author={Cayton, Lawrence},
-&nbsp;&nbsp;booktitle={Proceedings of the 25th international conference on Machine learning},
+    booktitle={Proceedings of the 25th international conference on Machine learning},
-&nbsp;&nbsp;pages={112--119},
-&nbsp;&nbsp;year={2008},
-&nbsp;&nbsp;organization={ACM}
+    pages={112--119},
+    year={2008},
+    organization={ACM}
 }

+Additionally, we use the colors data set (see the file colors112.txt in the data directory) from the Metric Spaces Library:

+@misc{LibMetricSpace,
+    Author = {K.~Figueroa and G.{}~Navarro and E.~Ch\'avez},
+    Keywords = {Metric Spaces, similarity searching},
+    Note = {Available at {\tt http://www.sisap.org/Metric\_Space\_Library.html}},
+    Title = {Metric Spaces Library},
+    Year = {2007
+}

+Sample scripts to tune the decision function for the VP-tree are in sample_scripts/nips2013/tunning
+In addition, the directory sample_scripts contains the full set of scripts that can be used to re-produce our NIPS'13 and SISAP'13 results.
+Note that we provide software to generate plots (which requires Python, Latex, and PGF).

 Most of this code is released under the